material-components/material-components-web/docs/getting-started.md

 },
 ```

-> Note: We disable autoprefixer for CSS Grid in order for MDC Web Layout Grid to work properly.
-Please also note that the order of loaders in webpack matters.

 `@material/button` has [documentation](../packages/mdc-button/README.md) about the required HTML for a button.
 Update your `index.html` to include the MDC Button markup, and add the `foo-button` class to the element:

 ```html